mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 exceeds the limit on buffered DATAGRAMs, the endpoint MUST drop a DATAGRAMs.
 It is an implementation's choice which DATAGRAMs to drop.

-If a receiver cannot associate a flow identifier with any known RTP stream, it MUST close the connection with the application error code ROQ_UNKNOWN_FLOW_ID.

 Flow identifiers introduce some overhead in addition to the header overhead of RTP and QUIC.
 QUIC variable-length integers require between one and eight bytes depending on the number expressed.
 Thus, using low